ansys/pyaedt-examples/examples/04-low_frequency/general/twin_builder/index.rst

 Twin Builder
 ~~~~~~~~~~~~

-These examples use PyAEDT to show some Twin Builder examples
+These examples use PyAEDT to show some Twin Builder applications.

 .. nbgallery::